By Francisco A. Castellanos-Sosa

 Moment 2 in the USA economy

 The supply of guns, drugs, and people increases in their respective markets (see Fig. 2c).
-Therefore, a first overall effect is that under the presence of illegal traffic without having built the wall, there will be a lower equilibrium price and a higher quantity at each market.
+Therefore, the first overall effect is that under the presence of illegal traffic without having built the wall, there will be a lower equilibrium price and a higher quantity at each market.
 In other words:

 - Guns are going to be cheaper since there are more guns available.

 - Drugs are going to be cheaper since there are more drugs available.

 - The labor force is going to be paid lower wages since there are more people able to work.

 Yes, the pattern is easy to be followed.